What Is A URL Redirect

 Web designers use them all the time.
 If a you need to change the name of your website domain, a subfolder or even a single webpage, a URL redirect is how you change the name without losing all your hard earned traffic.

-- 301 – Moved Permanently – Passes pagerank and link equity – Use new URL from now on.
+- 301 – Moved Permanently – Passes link equity and saves PageRank – Use new URL from now on.

 - 302 – Found – Page temporarily located at a different URL - Continue to use old URL.